aandreev0/fsmh/chapters/1-basics/optical-design.md

 In super-resolution microscopy such as PALM/STORM/MINFLUX resolution is defined through statistical accumulation of estimated positions of point sources, not from single image.
 Use of deconvolution can mathematically increase resolution even though the optical system and corresponding PSF stay unchanged.

+According to [Niquist criterion](https://en.wikipedia.org/wiki/Nyquist_frequency) to truthfully reconstruct PSF we need to sample it with at least twice the spatial frequency.
+If optical resolution (from PSF estimation) is expected to be 0.5µm, then we need to have data collection resolution 0.25µm (or finer) using scanning or camera-based detection.

+Optical resolution necessary for particular experiment depends on the size of features we are interested in.
+As discussed in [](../3-experiment/microscopy-experiments.md), lateral size and spacing between objects (molecules, cells, or regions of interest) is important to consider when designing experiment.

 ## Aberrations and real optics

 We need to remember several common types of aberrations: